statisticsnorway/dapla-dev/content/en/docs/data-conversion/converter-apps/converter-app-config.md

 weight: 30
 ---

-Rawdata converter apps reads config from an `application.yml` file.
+Rawdata converter apps read config from an `application.yml` file.
 The following sections must be provided:

 | Prefix                             | Description
 |:---------------------------------- |:-------------